 You would normally see this message if your unit is already in a call and you are trying to connect to another.
 Press the ‘hang up’ button on the remote, return to the ‘Home’ screen and attempt the call again.

 This may mean that your screen is on the wrong channel input (HDMI, Component, etc…).
-Using the screen remote flick through the channels until you find the one that shows the video conference signal.
+Using the screen remote control, click through the channels until you find the one that shows the video conference signal.

 In video conferencing a Codec (Coder/Decoder) is the equipment that processes the video, content and audio signals and transmits this data between endpoints.